 In SSH Protect you have extra control as well:

-To enhance your posture for machine identity management, Venafi created Venafi Advanced Key Protect, an optional add-on feature that strengthens the connection between an HSM and Venafi environment.
-Venafi Advanced Key Protect allows you to integrate an HSM with Venafi Platform (directly, or indirectly) for the best protection available for your machine identities.
+To enhance your posture for machine identity management, you can strengthen the connection between an HSM and Venafi environment.
+It's easy to integrate an HSM with Venafi Platform (directly, or indirectly) for the best protection available for your machine identities.

 There are several factors when considering TLS key generation: